5. Deploying Compute Cluster¶

 Before creating a compute cluster, make sure the following requirements are met:

-- Network is set up according to recommendations in the Administrator’s Guide.
-The basic requirement is that the traffic types VM private, VM public, and Compute API are assigned to networks; and that the nodes to be added to the compute cluster are connected to these networks.
+- Network is set up according to recommendations in the “Managing Networks and Traffic Types” section of the Administrator’s Guide.
+The basic requirements are: (a) the traffic types VM private, VM public, and Compute API must be assigned to networks; (b) the nodes to be added to the compute cluster must be connected to these networks.

 - All nodes to be added to the compute cluster are connected to the same network with the VM public traffic type.